cryptohackathon/MINI-FE/README.md

 * `demo_pbc` Same as before but linked to the Stanford's pbc library.
 * `testpairings_cifer` A program to perform some tests with pairing functions inked to the CiFEr library.
 The output of the program should be equal to the content of file output_test in the main directory.
 * `testpairings_pbc` Same as before but linked to the Stanford's pbc library.
-# Library's APIs
+# APIs
-The library's APIs can be divided in routines for pairing computations and routines to implement MINI-FE systems.
+The APIs can be divided in routines for pairing computations and routines to implement MINI-FE systems.
 The pairing APIs are a subset of the Stanford's pbc and are better described by the following example program `test.c`.
+## Pairing APIs
 ```bash
 #include <stdio.h>
 #include "pairings.h"